pmjohann/rtsp-exporter/README.md

 docker run --rm -v /host/path/to/frames:/frames pmjohann/rtsp-exporter rtsp://user:pass@address:port
 ```

+### Specifying frame export format

+You can change the extension (format) of the exported frames by setting the **EXT** environment variable.
+The default is "png".

 ### Debug mode

 By default the ffmpeg flag *-loglevel panic* is set.
 In order to gain debug info, pass the -e DEBUG=1 environment variable.